Imprints of a galactic environment on TDEs: Suppressed peaks, shallower decays and late-time rebrightening episodes: Extended TDE Model

 where $U_{\mathrm{tot}}$ is the potential energy due to the extended black hole system.
 This energy spread gives rise to a spectrum of trajectories for the stellar debris, wherein a fraction of the stripped material ($E > 0$) is expelled from the system, while the remainder ($E < 0$) remains gravitationally bound to the black hole.

 Each bound stellar debris is then tracked based on its specific energy and orbital period.
-Our model employs the frozen-in approximation, which assumes that at the tidal radius (or pericenter), the star’s structure is ``frozen" and each fluid element instantly acquires its orbital energy, after which the debris evolves ballistically in the black hole’s gravity without further influence from the star’s self-gravity or pressure forces \citep{Rossi}.
-This allows us to estimate debris trajectories using the circular velocity, given by
+Our model employs the frozen-in approximation, which assumes that at the tidal radius (or pericenter), the star’s structure is "frozen" and each fluid element instantly acquires its orbital energy, after which the debris evolves ballistically in the black hole’s gravity without further influence from the star’s self-gravity or pressure forces \citep{ap}.
+Here, however, we extend this picture by allowing the debris to respond not only to the black hole, but also to the gravitational pull of the surrounding host environment.